bazmatic/pythia/README.md

    ```

 4. Add strategy images:
-   Place your strategy-related images in the `public/images` directory.
-Ensure each image clearly represents a specific investment strategy.
+   Place your random images in the `public/images` directory.

 5. Run the development server:
    ```